Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Set up authentication

 Your Java application needs permissions to read and create resources your Azure subscription in order to run the sample code in this guide.
 Create a service principal and configure your application use its credentials.
-Service principals provide a way to create a non-interactive account associated with your identity to which you grant only the privileges your app needs to run.+
+Service principals provide a way to create a non-interactive account associated with your identity to which you grant only the privileges your app needs to run.

 [Create a service principal using the Azure CLI 2.0](/cli/azure/create-an-azure-service-principal-azure-cli) and capture the output.
 You'll need to provide a [secure password](https://docs.microsoft.com/azure/active-directory/active-directory-passwords-policy) in the password argument instead of `MY_SECURE_PASSWORD`.